kuzudb/kuzu-docs/src/content/docs/extensions/duckdb.md

 ## Direct scan from DuckDB

-Directly scan from DuckDB tables using the `LOAD FROM` statement.
+This section shows how to directly scan from DuckDB tables to Kùzu using the `LOAD FROM` statement.

 ### Create a sample DuckDB database